 - rice cooker or covered saucepan

 - Prepare artichokes by washing, rinsing, trimming off sharp tips from petals and coring center petals.
+If there is a long stem, cut it off at the base of the artichoke.
 Be sure to completely remove fuzzy choke inside.
 (See detailed instructions in post)

 - Place artichokes upside down in steamer.
-Place steamer over pot containing 3" water, 1 clove minced garlic, lemon wedges, celery stalk cut in half, bay leaf.
+Place steamer over pot containing 3-4" water, 1 clove minced garlic, lemon wedges, one celery stalk cut in half, and the bay leaf.
 Cover artichokes and steam over med-high heat for approx. 45 minutes or until tender.
 Remove from steamer.

 - While artichokes are cooking, prepare rice according to package directions.

-- Meanwhile, in a large skillet, sauté sliced mushrooms in butter, 1 minced garlic clove, wine, and basil.
+- Meanwhile, in a large skillet over medium heat, sauté sliced mushrooms in butter, 1 minced garlic clove, wine, and basil.
 Cook until tender.
 Remove mushrooms from pan.

-- In same skillet, sauté 1 minced clove garlic.
-Add 3 stalks diced celery.
-Add cooked rice.
-Stir in mushrooms, thoroughly combine.
+- In same skillet, sauté 1 minced clove garlic (add more butter if needed to keep garlic from burning).
+Add 1 stalk diced celery.
+Stir in mushrooms and cooked rice.
+Thoroughly combine.
 Add salt and pepper to taste.